Kazhdan--Lusztig cells of $\mathbf{a}$-value 2 in $\mathbf{a}(2)$-finite Coxeter systems: Kazhdan--Lusztig Cells via Stubs

 \subsection{Stubs parameterize 1-cells}

 Let $(W,S)$ be a \ntatf Coxeter system throughout this subsection.
-We characterize 1-cells in $W_2$ via stubs in two ways, first in terms of star operations in \cref{thm:cellParameterization} and then in terms of reduced words and the weak Bruhat order in \cref{thm:CellViaDecomp}.
-To start, we show that disintct left stubs lie in distinct right cells in the following two results.
+We characterize 1-cells in $W_2$ via stubs in two ways, first in terms of star operations in Theorem \ref{thm:cellParameterization} and then in terms of reduced words and the weak Bruhat order in Theorem \ref{thm:CellViaDecomp}.
+To start, we show that distinct left stubs lie in distinct right cells in the following two results.